exakat/php-dictionary/dictionary/dereferencing.ini.rst

 Dereferencing is the action to access a value, which is referenced with a pointer.
 Since PHP has no pointer, dereferencing applies to accessing an element in an array or an object.

-Dereferencing is also possible to function and methods calls : when a function returns an array or an object, it is possible to immediately access one of the element by using the array or method syntax.
+Dereferencing is also possible to function and methods calls: when a function returns an array or an object, it is possible to immediately access one of the element by using the array or method syntax.

 .. code-block:: php